 Airborne vs. structure-borne transmission: the two routes sound takes

 When you turn up your TV, sound reaches a neighbor in two ways.
-Airborne sound moves through the air and leaks through gaps; it’s the higher frequencies (dialogue, hiss) you can usually hear.
+Airborne sound moves through the air and leaks through gaps — these are typically the higher frequencies like dialogue and hiss.
 Structure-borne sound is what matters most in apartments: low-frequency energy couples into walls, floors, and joists and travels as vibration.
-This is precisely why the best soundbars for apartment use focus on managing low-frequency output rather than amplifying it.
-That’s why a bass-heavy track or movie explosion can be felt in the next unit even when midrange is barely audible — and why selecting from the best soundbars engineered with DSP controls and night modes makes such a meaningful difference in shared living spaces.
+That’s why a bass-heavy track or movie explosion can be felt in the next unit even when the midrange is barely audible, and why soundbars engineered with DSP controls and night modes make such a meaningful difference in shared living spaces.

 Why low frequencies couple into building structure

-Low frequencies (roughly under ~100 Hz) have long wavelengths and more energy, so they push entire wall or floor panels—turning surfaces into speakers.
-According to the mass-law of sound transmission, transmission loss improves with frequency and panel mass, so thin drywall and light framing give poor isolation at bass frequencies.
-A 40–80 Hz tone can make a shared ceiling or a stairwell vibrate, creating complaints long after the music stops.
+Low frequencies — roughly below 100 Hz — have long wavelengths and more energy, which causes entire wall or floor panels to vibrate, effectively turning surfaces into speakers.
+According to the mass law of sound transmission, isolation improves with both frequency and panel mass, meaning thin drywall and light framing offer poor bass isolation.
+A 40–80 Hz tone can set a shared ceiling or stairwell vibrating, generating complaints long after the music stops.

 Flanking paths and real-world trouble spots

 Sound doesn’t need a perfect wall cavity to travel.
-Flanking paths — ducts, plumbing, electrical chases, and even light fixtures — let structure-borne energy bypass the partition’s nominal insulation.
-This is one reason why the best soundbars come equipped with built-in EQ controls that let you tame low-frequency output before it ever couples into your building’s structure.
-Anecdote: many renters report quiet daytime playback but late-night rumble complaints — that’s often bass energy traveling through floor/ceiling joists and HVAC ducts, not airborne leakage through a wall crack.
-Choosing among the best soundbars with dedicated night modes and dynamic range compression directly addresses this problem, keeping those late-night listening sessions peaceful for everyone in the building.
+Flanking paths — ducts, plumbing, electrical chases, and even light fixtures — let structure-borne energy bypass a partition’s nominal insulation.
+This is why many renters report quiet daytime playback but late-night rumble complaints: bass energy traveling through floor and ceiling joists and HVAC ducts, not airborne leakage through a wall crack.
+Soundbars with dedicated night modes and dynamic range compression address this directly, keeping late-night listening sessions peaceful for everyone in the building.

 Room modes and standing waves amplify bass locally